Contributor Guide: Design of BaseCRUDRouter

 Default Configuration System

-method provides sensible defaults
+The _get_default_endpoint_config method provides sensible defaults

 for each endpoint type: